WalletConnect/walletconnect-monorepo/packages/walletconnect/README.md

  *  Check if accounts is empty array
  */
 if (!accounts.length) {
-  // If so prompt the user to scan the QR code const { uri } = session;
+  // If there is no accounts, prompt the user to scan the QR code const { uri } = webConnector.uri;

   // Listen for session confirmation from wallet const sessionStatus = await webConnector.listenSessionStatus()